ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 ## String/Pointer fields
 There are a number of fields in the MQI that are passed with a pointer.
 This is apart from the MQCHARV fields that already had a public mechanism - for those, the application uses `set_vs` directly.
+But this version of the library makes more such fields available.

 For example, in the MQCNO we have
 ```